An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 In most cases, particularly in Streptococcus pneumoniae, the fluid remains sterile (no bacteria are present), but occasionally it can become infected and even filled with pus, a condition called empyema.
 Empyema is more likely to occur with specific organisms, such as Staphylococcus aureus or Klebsiella pneumoniae infections.
 The condition can cause permanent scarring.

-Other Complications of Pneumonia.
 In rare cases, infection may spread from the lungs to the heart and possibly throughout the body.
 This can cause abscesses in the brain and other organs.
-At least one study has also linked bacterial pneumonia with an increased risk of acute heart problems, such as heart attack or abnormal heart rhythm (arrhythmia).
+Bacterial pneumonia is linked with an increased risk of acute heart problems, such as heart attack or abnormal heart rhythm (arrhythmia).

 Kidney complications and electrolyte imbalances are common in patients admitted to the hospital with pneumonia.
 If not treated, these problems cause more severe illness and increase the risk of death.
 Hydration through a vein (intravenous) controls the problem.